-We live at a time when medicine has improved to a point where most Americans can expect to live to 80 years or more.
-That’s a 30 year increase from the beginning of the last century.
-The flip side of these medical advances is that many elders face some kind of chronic disability, and these disabilities often require care from a family member.
+Most caregivers aren’t prepared to deal with the stresses of caregiving.
+Most Americans can expect to live to 80 years or more, and that’s a 30-year increase from the beginning of the last century.
+The flip side of that is that many elders face some kind of chronic disability which requires a caretaker.
 The most common chronic situation afflicting older Americans are arthritis or declining hearing or vision–all of which require assistance to get through a normal day.

 People suffering from dementia cannot be left alone without becoming a danger to themselves or others.
 As a result, caregivers are often faced with the difficult decision of placing a loved one in a nursing home—which is yet another stressful situation.
 How do you go about choosing one?
 Who will pay for it?
 All these various stressors often result in depression for people trying to care for others.